gabrielfelipeio/tng-code-1-games/README.md

-# Learning - 1
+# Learning - 1 :mortar_board:
-Repository for studying and practicing python... 🐍
+Repository for studying and practicing... :books: